FBakkensen/bctddflow/TDD-Workflow.md

 ## Configuration

-The TDD workflow is configured using the `TDDConfig.psd1` file in the scripts directory.
+The TDD workflow is configured using the `TDDConfig.psd1` file located in the `scripts\config\` directory.
 This file contains settings for:

 - Environment settings (container name, artifact URL, authentication method)
 - Path settings (source and output directories)